giorgosmamakoukas/MemoryEfficientStableLDS/animations/README.md

 - [Fountain](https://drive.google.com/file/d/1d2zLUot7Qu0QoXGTFnp9e5u8404H5FKT/view?usp=sharing)
 - [Control of robotic arm](https://drive.google.com/file/d/1VxX7KP0Xjw8oTdLABvhT3GP_jFa9vstl/view?usp=sharing)

 We are including sample code to generate the `steam` animation yourself.
 Simply run the `animateSteam.m` file and it will produce the `mpeg-4` animation that we have included in the above link.
 You can make appropriate changes in the file to obtain animations for any of the other sequences (or your own).
+The file `steam.mat` contains the training data used to obtain the LDS model, which is precomputed and given here in `steamLDS.mat` for ease of use.